puheol/flutter_onnxruntime/docs/contributing.md

 We welcome contributions to improve the flutter_onnxruntime plugin!
 Whether you're fixing bugs, adding features, or improving documentation, your help is appreciated.

+## Principles

+### Tests are the source of truth, respect them

+All native implementations are not glued by the Dart API but the Dart integration tests.
+All native implementations should adapt to pass the tests, not the other way.

+Apart from the unit tests at `test/unit`, we have sophisicated integration tests at `example/integration_test` that cover all the supported platforms.
+Make sure that you run the script at `scripts/run_tests.sh` to run all the tests before submitting a pull request.

 ## Setting Up Development Environment

 ### Pre-commit Setup